VincentDondain/xamarin-macios-wiki/iOS-Beta2/MetalKit-iOS-Beta2.md

  /*!
   @method newTextureWithData:options:completionHandler:
   @abstract Asynchronously create a Metal texture and load image data from the NSData object provided
-@@ -309,7 +379,7 @@
-  @return The Metal texture. nil if an error occured
-  @param names An array of texture asset names
-  @param scaleFactor scale factor of the texture to retrieve from the asset catalog.
-Typically the
--                    value retrieved from -[UIView contentScale] or  -[NSWindow backingScaleFactor].
-+                    value retrieved from -[UIView contentScale] or -[NSWindow backingScaleFactor].
-  @param bundle Resource bundle in which the asset is located
-  @param options Dictonary of MTKTextureLoaderOptions.
-This method cannot be used with the
-                 following options:
-@@ -318,11 +388,6 @@
-                     MTKTextureLoaderOptionCubeFromVerticalTexture
-                     MTKTextureLoaderOptionOrigins
-  @param error Pointer to an autoreleased NSError object which will be set if an error occurred
-- @discussion This method cannot be used with the following options:
--                 MTKTextureLoaderOptionGenerateMipmaps
--                 MTKTextureLoaderOptionSRGB
--                 MTKTextureLoaderOptionCubeFromVerticalTexture
--                 MTKTextureLoaderOptionOrigin
-  */
- - (nullable id <MTLTexture>)newTextureWithName:(nonnull NSString *)name
-                                    scaleFactor:(CGFloat)scaleFactor
 @@ -330,5 +395,30 @@
                                         options:(nullable NSDictionary <NSString *, NSObject *> *)options
                                           error:(NSError *__nullable *__nullable)error;